pkhalaj/monkey-wrench/docs/source/static/use_mode.rst

 ------------

-As an example, to obtain all product IDs for SEVIRI native data between ``2022/01/01`` (inclusive) and ``2024/01/01`` (exclusive) and save them in :file:`seviri_product_ids.txt`, you can do the following in a Python script
+As an example, to obtain all product IDs for SEVIRI native data between ``2022/01/01`` (inclusive) and ``2024/01/01`` (exclusive) and save them in :file:`seviri_product_ids.txt`, you can do the following in a Python script:

 .. code-block:: python